Soy is a common cause of food

 seems to have passed, a second wave of serious symptoms can happen.

 It's also a good idea to carry an over-the-counter (OTC) antihistamine for your

 child, as this can help treat mild allergy symptoms.
 Use

 after — not as a replacement for — the epinephrine shot during life-threatening

 What Else Should I Know?

-If allergy testing shows that
+If allergy testing

-be tough as soy has become part of many foods.
+can be tough as soy has become part of many foods.
 For information on foods to avoid,

 check sites such as the Food Allergy Research